 Jardin des plantes, Paris

-One of the oldest botanical garden established in 1635.
+One of the oldest botanical gardens was established in 1635.
 It was built as a Royal medicinal garden to improve the health system at that time.
-Located at the bank of river Seine, this botanical garden covers 28 hectors of land.
+Located at the bank of the river Seine, this botanical garden covers 28 hectares of land.

-Jardin des plantes has other important architectures like Gallery of Paleontology and Comparative Anatomy, Gallery of Mineralogy and Geology and the National Herbarium is the largest of all with about 8 million samples of plants.
+Jardin des Plantes has other important architectures like the Gallery of Paleontology and Comparative Anatomy, Gallery of Mineralogy and Geology, and the National Herbarium is the largest of all with about 8 million samples of plants.

 Here we come to the third in the list of Best botanical gardens in Europe.